Open Call for Proposals

 Who are SPARK NS industry expert advisors?

-SPARK NS has 50+ industry expert advisors with extensive experience and domain knowledge in every aspect of therapeutic discovery and development, from the lab to the clinic.
+SPARK NS has 75+ industry expert advisors with extensive experience and domain knowledge in every aspect of therapeutic discovery and development from the lab to the clinic, and specific diseases and conditions.
 Their areas of expertise include diagnostics and biomarkers, medicinal chemistry, antibody engineering, formulation, clinical trial designs, clinical operations, medical affairs, regulatory, pharmacology, legal and licensing, intellectual property, pharma business development, entrepreneurship, venture capital, and more.

 What criteria are used to make decisions about which projects are selected for a program?